rodrigobmedeiros/web-scrapping-get-anac-data/README.md

 - `pip install -r requirements.txt`

-2) run the python file get-anac-dataset.py in a best directory for you.
+2) run the python file get-anac-dataset.py (inside /anac/dataset/)in a best directory for you.

    Write the following command in a command line:

 - `python get-anac-dataset.py`